-Policies, controls and procedures
+Policies, controls and procedures (PCPs)

-- 2.6 In four files, the firm failed to follow or implement its own policies, controls and procedures, pursuant to Regulation 19(3)(e) of the MLRs 2017. - 2.7 The firm has since confirmed it has put in place measures to ensure continuing and future compliance, including ensuring completed client and matter risk assessments and source of funds checks were present on all live in-scope files, including enhanced customer due diligence and source of wealth checks where necessary, and rolled out training to staff on the importance of source of funds and source of wealth checks and how to undertake them.
+- 2.5 In four files, the firm failed to follow or implement its own policies, controls and procedures (PCPs), pursuant to Regulation 19(3)(e) of the MLRs 2017. - 2.6 The firm has since confirmed it has put in place measures to ensure continuing and future compliance, including updating and amending its PCPs, trained staff on the importance and completion of CMRAs and ensured a documented and completed CMRA was present on all live, inscope files.